 "One out of every five young drivers in the United States is involved in a collision within the first six months of driving, often because they are distracted," says the lead research scientist at VTTI's Teen Risk and Injury Prevention Group.

 According to the researchers, distracting activities often include things that most people overlook.
 It's true that teens are prone to using their smartphones or texting while driving, but that is not the only source of potential distraction.
 Parents do need to remain vigilant about smartphones in light of the ever-increasing spectrum of activities on mobile devices.
 However, one of the most distracting things in the car has nothing to do with technology.

-Studies have shown that having other teens in the vehicle is one of the greatest distractions for teen drivers.
-One 2012 study found that the teenagers most likely to drive with multiple peers in the car were also “thrill seekers.”
-Often enough, they didn’t have an accurate idea of inherent driving risks -- and they were also likely to believe their parents weren’t monitoring their behavior.
+Studies have shown that having other teens in the vehicle is one of the most significant distractions for teen drivers.
+One 2012 study found that the teenagers most likely to drive with multiple peers in the car were also "thrill seekers."
+Often enough, they didn't have an accurate idea of inherent driving risks -- and they were also likely to believe their parents weren't monitoring their behavior.
 These thrill seekers, however, did not represent the majority of teenagers.